go-iiif/go-iiif/README.md

 	}
 ```

 Details about how images should be processed.
-Because only [libvips]() is supported for image processing right now there is no reason to ever change this.
+Because only [libvips]() is supported for image processing right now there is no reason to change this.

 ### features